aaronbell/vttmisc/README.md

 ## Installation and Usage

+Vttmisc can be called via a build script, or directly from the command line.

 ```
 $ pip install vttmisc
 $ python vttmisc [-h] [--fix-offset] [--clear-svtca] [--makeCVAR] -i INPUTPATH [-s VTTPATH] [-d OUTPUT]